Uruguay national football team: Inaugural 1930 World Cup

 Uruguay proposed hosting the first FIFA World Cup in 1930, and FIFA granted the country the right to organize it in commemoration of the centenary of the Jura de la Constitución (Uruguayan Constitution), in addition to its world titles at the Olympics.
-In Europe, this decision was met with disapproval, with arguments that the tournament should be held there, particularly in England, the birthplace of football and its subsequent development.
+In Europe, this decision was met with disapproval, with arguments that the tournament should be held there, particularly in England, the birthplace of football and site of its subsequent development.
 There were also complaints about the long journey and high costs involved in traveling to South America.

-However, despite the Uruguayan government offering to cover all expenses, many European nations still declined to participate.
+However, although the Uruguayan government offered to cover all expenses, many European nations still declined to participate.
 FIFA ignored these complaints, reasoning that the continent was still reeling from World War I, while Uruguay enjoyed peace and economic stability.
 Thus, the first World Cup was held in Uruguay.

 The opening matches of the tournament were France vs. Mexico and United States vs. Belgium, both played on July 13 at 15:00.
 In the France–Mexico game, Lucien Laurent scored after 19 minutes, recording the first goal in World Cup history.

+The Estadio Centenario in Montevideo – declared by FIFA as the first Historical Monument of World Football, to this day the only building to achieve this recognition worldwide.

-Uruguay, considered the strongest team due to its Olympic titles in 1924 and 1928, made its debut on July 18 at the new Estadio Centenario before about 50,000 spectators against Peru.
-In a lackluster performance, Uruguay won 1-0 with a goal from Héctor Castro, drawing some criticism from the press.
+Uruguay, considered the strongest team for its Olympic titles in 1924 and 1928, made its debut on July 18 at the new Estadio Centenario before about 50,000 spectators against Peru.
+In a lackluster performance, Uruguay won 1–0 with a goal from Héctor Castro, drawing some criticism from the press.

-In its next match on July 21, Uruguay defeated Romania 4-0, with goals from Pablo Dorado, Héctor Scarone, Pedro Cea, and Santos Iriarte, advancing to the semi-finals.
+In its next match on July 21, Uruguay defeated Romania 4–0, with goals from Pablo Dorado, Héctor Scarone, Pedro Cea, and Santos Iriarte, advancing to the semi-finals.

-There, the Celeste faced Yugoslavia (a nation that no longer exists) and won convincingly 6-1, with a hat-trick from Cea, a brace from Santos Anselmo, and one from Iriarte, securing their place in the final.
+There, the Celeste faced Yugoslavia and won convincingly 6–1, with a hat-trick from Cea, a brace from Santos Anselmo, and one from Iriarte, securing their place in the final.